Home Contents What’s new E-mail course Seminars and workshops Weekly columns

 At times it must have seemed a thankless task.
 Our success and accomplishments as adults depend in large part on what we learned as children from our teachers, but do we truly appreciate what they did for us?

 Do we even recall which teacher taught us to organize our thoughts into clear three-part paragraphs structured by topic, development, and resolution?
-Do we even remember which teacher taught us to support our assertions with examples so that when we wrote the letter of application for that job we really wanted we didn’t just state we had good computer skills, we listed the programs we knew by name?
+Do we even remember which teacher taught us to support our assertions with examples so that when we wrote the letter of application for that job we really wanted we didn’t just state we had good computer skills, we listed by name the programs we knew?

-And what about that exceptional teacher who went beyond the rules of grammar and punctuation and opened our eyes to the rich possibilities of language, from the glint of a well-turned sentence to the muted beauty of a Dickinson poem?
-And what about the teacher who taught us to use the closing downbeat of a sentence to our advantage so that we learned to write, not "These cost overruns are unacceptable to our board members," but "Our board members find these cost overruns unacceptable"?
+And what about that exceptional teacher who went beyond the rules of grammar and punctuation and opened our eyes to the rich possibilities of language, from the rhythm of a well-turned sentence to the cadence of a Dickinson poem?
+And what about the teacher who taught us to use the closing downbeat of a sentence to our advantage so that we learned to not to write, “These cost overruns are unacceptable to our board members,” but to write, “Our board members find these cost overruns unacceptable”?

 To Linda and teachers everywhere, I say thank you.
 I take off my hat, and I bow to you.